Effective Date: October 03, 2014

 (3) Consult with a Human Resources (HR) Specialist when considering either an accretion of duties promotion or impact of the person on the job promotion to ensure the action meets legal and regulatory requirements.

-(4) Follow the requirements set forth in the current NASA Office of Human Capital Management (OHCM) Classification and Promotions Desk Guide for all General Schedule (GS) and Federal Wage System (FWS) Employees.
+(4) Follow the requirements set forth in the current NASA Office of the Chief Human Capital Officer (OCHCO) Classification and Promotions Desk Guide for all General Schedule (GS) and Federal Wage System (FWS) Employees.

 e.
 In order to ensure an efficient and effective position management and classification program, it is NASA's policy to: